NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP8/How-does-it-work.page.md

 <hr>

-In addition to that the specific workflow parameters that are required are as follows:
+In addition, the specific workflow parameters that are required are as follows:

 <div class="nhsd-m-emphasis-box">
     <div class="nhsd-a-box nhsd-a-box--border-grey">